Turnout up in Slovakia, with pro-EU liberals scoring high

 Liberals also did well in Latvia, with the Development/For party up nine points to 11 percent in fourth place, according to figures leaked by the skaties.lv news website based on 70 percent of the count.

-The pro-EU and centre-left Social Democratic Party also gained five points to hit 18 percent in second place.
+The pro-EU and centre-left Social Democratic Party gained five points to hit 18 percent in second place.

 Nationalist parties are expected to do well in France, Germany, Hungary, Italy, and Poland on Sunday, posing questions for the future well-being of the EU.